UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR  ("migration"
       AND   ("asylum" OR "trafficking" OR "displacement"
             OR "rural" OR "urban"
-            OR "law" OR "politic*" OR "biopolitics" OR "citizen*" OR "minority" OR "minorities"
+            OR "law" OR "laws" OR "politic*" OR "biopolitics" OR "citizen*" OR "minority" OR "minorities"
             )
       )